VaahtioTiina/dataV2-labs/module-2/Analysis-Lectures/lab-statistics-reading.md

 H₁: “the conversion rate is higher for version B”

 - First we divide the results to binary outcome of either converted or not converted
+- After this we can start modeling the hypothesis0

+"""  D represents a squared relative distance between the theoretical and the observed distributions.
+According to Pearson’s theorem, under H₀, D follows a χ² probability law with 1 degree of freedom (df)."

+- After the modeling we like to check how likely the samples are under H₀
+"""
+It consists in computing the observed D and deriving its corresponding p-value according to the χ² law."""

+The p-value returned helps us determine whether the results are statistically significant.
+In this case, they were not, however as mentioned in the Challenge 1, it is always good to understand and critize your tests.
+For example, instead the X2-test we could have performen the Z-test, that would have resulted with a statistically significant results.

+Hence, it's always good to critically evaluate your results.